COVID-19 cases in TN cross 14,000

 Tamil Nadu not for resumption of flight service from May 25

-The number of peopledischarged from hospitals outnumbered the new positive cases on Friday, with as many as 846 being cured of the contagion.
+The number of people discharged from hospitals outnumbered the new positive cases on Friday, with as many as 846 being cured of the contagion.

-With this the number of people who have been cured after treatment has gone up to 7,128 in Tamil Nadu.
+With this, the number of people who have been cured after treatment has gone up to 7,128 in Tamil Nadu.

 Among those who tested positive for the virus today were 92 people who had returned to Tamil Nadu from other states.